 "That you're fat and ugly?"

-"No, he told me he didn't want to see me again.
+"No!
+He told me he didn't want to see me ever again!
 Waaah!"

 "That jerk!"
 Do you know what you need?
 You need to go out and get drunk."

 "Don't worry about your finals.
 My dad has already bought my grades for this semester, and I'm sure he'll do the same for you.
 Of course," she says seductively, giving me a conspiratorial wink, "he may want something in return."

 "Oh, I don't know," she says, looking around the room, feigning innocence.
 "Something like... your celebrity nose-hair collection!"